GwenIves/ProjectEuler/README.md

 ## Currently implemented problems:
-   * C - 55 problems
+   * C - 56 problems

 ## Build instructions and language notes

 ### C11/POSIX

-An example of a barebones imperative language solution.
+An example of a barebones imperative language approach.

 Build by running make from the top of the c/ directory tree